ovh/docs/pages/cloud/storage/object_storage/s3_server_access_logging/guide.en-gb.md

 - Authentication Type: type of request authentication used
     - AuthHeader
     - QueryString
-- Host Header: endpoint used to connect to Amazon S3
+- Host Header: endpoint used to connect to S3
     - (BUCKET.)STORAGE_DOMAIN

 ### Check log file acl